 Chances are at some time in your life you’ve made a New Year’s resolution — and then broken it.
 This year, stop the cycle of resolving to make change and then not following through.
 If your resolution is to take better care of yourself and get healthy, you will have a much better year if your resolution sticks.
 Here are 10 tips to help you get started.

 1. Be Realistic

 The surest way to fall short of your goal is to make your goal unattainable.
-For instance, resolving to never eat your favorite food again because it bothers your IBD could be a bad choice for a New Year's resolution.
-Strive for a goal that is attainable, such as avoiding that food more often than you do now.
+For instance, resolving to NEVER eat your favorite food again is setting you up to fail.
+Instead, strive for a goal that is attainable, such as avoiding it more often than you do now.

-Don't make your resolution on New Year's Eve.
-If you wait until the last minute, your decisions will be based on your mindset on that particular day.
-Instead, your New Year's resolution should be planned well before December 31 arrives.
-If it's already to late for planning to start January 1st, pick another date -- February 1st, your birthday, the anniversary of your diagnosis -- whatever date is meaningful for you.
+Don’t make your resolution on New Year’s Eve.
+If you wait until the last minute, it will be based on your mindset that particular day.
+Instead, it should be planned well before December 31 arrives.

-Decide how you will deal with the temptation to skip that exercise class or have one more cigarette.
-This could include calling on a friend for help, practicing positive thinking and self-talk, or reminding yourself how your bad habit affects your IBD.
+Decide how you will deal with the temptation to skip that exercise class or have that piece of cake.
+This could include calling on a friend for help, practicing positive thinking and self-talk, or reminding yourself how your “bad” will affect your goal.

 It may help to see a list of items on paper to keep your motivation strong.
 Develop this list over time, and ask others to contribute to it.
 Keep your list with you and refer to it when you need help keeping your resolve.